SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 as its second element.
 The third element is a JSON-Object, containing possibly implementation specific information about the error (stack dump etc.).

-.. note:
+:Note:
     See Qualifier_ 'error', for errors not related to a request, but occuring while determining a parameter.

 Structure report